 You may consider making the payment online with a different card or you may wish to use other payment methods.

-You may also want to read answers to the following questions: 'What happens if I can't pay the accommodation fees by the due date?', 'I can’t pay my accommodation booking fee, what will happen with my allocation?' and 'What happens if I don't pay the booking fee by the deadline date?'.
+You may also want to read answers to the following questions: 'What happens if I can't pay the accommodation fees by the due date?', 'I can’t pay my accommodation deposit, what will happen with my allocation?' and 'What happens if I don't pay the deposit by the deadline date?'.

 If a confirmation email has not been received within 24 hours please contact the Accommodation Centre.
 If the deadline for your payment is less than 24 hours away please contact us immediately and we will be able to check the payment for you.